-On January 5, 2021, the Group acquired an additional 0.49% of the voting shares of WanTai Securities Corporation (Note), increasing the Group's ownership to 100%.
-The cash consideration paid to the non-controlling shareholders amounted to NTD 1,590 thousand; the carrying amount of net assets of WanTai Securities Corporation (Note) (original acquisition and goodwill not included) amounted to NTD 330,856 thousand, and the additional acquisition of the related equity of WanTai Securities Corporation (Note), including the decrease of non-controlling interests and the accumulated other comprehensive income or loss adjustment, is as follows:
+On January 5, 2021, the Group acquired an additional 0.49% of the voting shares of King's Town Securities Co., Ltd., increasing the Group's ownership to 100%.
+The cash consideration paid to the non-controlling shareholders amounted to NTD 1,590 thousand; the carrying amount of net assets of King's Town Securities Co., Ltd. (original acquisition and goodwill not included) amounted to NTD 330,856 thousand, and the additional acquisition of the related equity of King's Town Securities Co., Ltd., including the decrease of non-controlling interests and the accumulated other comprehensive income or loss adjustment, is as follows:

-Cash consideration paid to non-controlling shareholders by the Group \$1,590 Amount of increase (decrease) in non-controlling interests (1,633) Differences in paid-in capital (or retained earnings) recognized in equity \$43
+Cash consideration paid to non-controlling shareholders by the Group \$(1,590) Amount of increase (decrease) in non-controlling interests (1,633) Differences in paid-in capital (or retained earnings) recognized in equity \$43